 Top Delivery Services

-How to Eat More Olive Oil: Full Guide
+How to Eat More Olive Oil: Your Full 2024 Guide

 Olive oil isn’t just a versatile ingredient.
 It’s a cornerstone of the Mediterranean diet due to its remarkable health benefits and versatile culinary uses.
 Olive oil is rich in oleic acid and other monounsaturated fats, like the essential omega-6 linoleic acid¹, that can lower LDL (low-density lipoproteins), which is the bad cholesterol, and raise HDL (high-density lipoproteins), which is the good cholesterol².
 It also has anti-inflammatory and antioxidant properties³, which can reduce the risk of chronic diseases.